kmr-ankitt/Zealot/README.md

 ```python
 print "Hello, World!";
 ```
-Semi-colons at the end of every line is mandatory in Zealot.
+**Semi-colons at the end of every line are mandatory in Zealot.**

 ### Datatypes
-Zealot has following datatypes
+Zealot has the following datatypes:

 #### Numbers
-These can number literals which can be both integers and floating point numbers.
+Number literals can be both integers and floating-point numbers.

 examples: `1`, `2.5`, `9`

 #### Strings
-These are string literals defined inside `"`
+String literals are defined inside `"`.

 examples: `"Zealot"`, `"Strings are easy"`

 ### Booleans
-These are boolean literals which can be either `true` or `false`.
+Boolean literals can be either `true` or `false`.

 examples: `true`, `false`

-### Null
+### Null Type
-Zealot has nulls, the trillion dollar mistale.
+Zealot has a null datatype.
 It can be defined using the `nill` keyword.
 All uninitialized variables are given the value of `nill`.

 examples: `nill`

-### Operators.
+### Operators

-Zealot has following operators:
+Zealot has the following operators:

 #### Assignment
 `=` - equals